syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/Scrolling support for custom controls.md

 {% endtabs %}

 By default, ParallaxView control supports `Xamarin.Forms ScrollView`.
-For custom controls you need to implement `IParallaxView` interface.
+For custom controls you need to implement the `IParallaxView` interface.

-You can achieve this parallax scroll support to the custom controls using the native renderers to calculate the total size of the scrollable content.
+You can achieve the parallax scroll support to the custom controls using the native renderers to calculate the total size of the scrollable content.
 Refer to this [KB article](https://www.syncfusion.com/kb/10067/how-to-provide-parallax-scrolling-support-to-any-custom-control-using-sfparallaxview) for more details.